-Stephen Keshi commiserated with families and friends of the 21 victim who lost their lives in the that occured at a football screening venue in Damaturu, capital of Yobe State, AP reports.
+Stephen Keshi commiserated with families and friends of the 21 victim who lost their lives in the explosion that occured at a football screening venue in Damaturu, capital of Yobe State, AP reports.

 Fans were watching a World Cup Brazil-Mexico match on June 17, the day after the 0-0 draw between Nigeria's Super Eagles and Iran's national team.